Oluwasetemi/react-note/pages/intro.md

 <v-clicks>

+- **State Management**: {React} provides a way to manage the state of the application using hooks and context API.
 - **Lifecycle Methods**: {React} provides lifecycle methods that allow developers to hook into different stages of the component lifecycle.
 - **Server-side Rendering**: {React} supports server-side rendering, which improves the performance and SEO of the application.
 - **Server Components**: {React} 19 introduces server components, which allow developers to build components that can be rendered on the server and sent to the client.
 Uses Server Actions to fetch data on the server and send it to the client with heavy support for streaming and partial hydration.